EDIT August 11, 2020: Boursorama no longer leaks your login data to AT Internet and Smart AdServer.

 Do you use the iPhone app?
 Boursorama Banque also leaks your personal data

-- Closing the various background applications.
+- Close the various background applications.

 The app is just as chatty as the website, it leaks your personal data to the following companies: